• Skip to main content

 Yes!
 Both freezing and canning are great options for long-term storage.

 There are two ways to thicken the compote – lemon peel contains pectin, which is a natural thickener.
 Alternatively, you can use a cornstarch slurry if a fresh lemon isn’t available.
 Warning though – use just a small amount of thickener – we’re not making jam!
-Whisk 1 tsp cornstarch and 1 tsp water until smooth.
+Whisk 1 teaspoon cornstarch and 1 teaspoon water until smooth.
 Pour the slurry into the compote after it has broken down and simmer 1-2 minutes, or until thickened to your desired texture.

 More Recipes Using Fresh Berries